 Peter to Walter in Fringe.
 Peter can somewhat focus Walter, calm him down, and ground him in reality.
 However, Peter is very critical of Walter (and oddly overprotective), leading to bouts between them or Olivia.

-Sam is this for Dean in Supernatural.
+The Winchester brothers are this for each other in Supernatural.
 The boys definitely have their troubles when they are together, but when Sam is gone, Dean falls apart.
-Case in point: "All Hell Breaks Loose Part 2."
-Dean is also this for Sam to a slightly lesser extent; when Dean went to Hell, Sam practically destroyed himself (and probably would have ended up killing himself had Ruby not stepped in).
+Case in point: the beginning of "All Hell Breaks Loose, Part 2" (S02, E22).
+Dean is also this for Sam to a slightly lesser extent: when Dean went to Hell, Sam practicallydestroyedhimself (and probably would have ended up killing himself had Ruby not stepped in) trying to get Dean back.
 It's also heavily implied that in season 8, Sam slipped into a fantasy world when he lost Dean.

-Sam has always been a bit more independent than his brother, and appeared to learn a lesson from Seasons 3, 4, and 8 (the various times he went berserk from losing Dean, whether by killing, addiction or nervous breakdown), but this has been taken to an ugly extreme with Dean in Season 9- while not the cause of Dean's Dark Arc, his conviction that Sam doesn't love him has given him little incentive to even try to fight the violent impulses of the MOC/First Blade.
-At the same time, when he does go Kill Crazy, Sam seems to be the only one able to talk him down.
+Sam has always been a bit more independent than his brother, and appeared to learn a lesson from seasons 3, 4, and 8 (the various times he went berserk from losing Dean, whether by death, addiction, or nervous breakdown), but this has been taken to an ugly extreme with Dean in Season 9—while not the cause of Dean's Dark Arc, his conviction that Sam doesn't love him has given him little incentive to even try to fight the violent impulses of the MOC/First Blade.
+At the same time, when he does go Kill-Crazy, Sam seems to be the only one able to talk him down.

 Wild Bill Hickock is one for Calamity Jane in Deadwood.
 Then he gets shot in the back of the head, and she goes on a drunken binge that lasts about a year.